respu/gcomb/README.rst

 =========

-This is a simple reference implementation for fixed type at instantiation algebraic and recursive algebraic data types for C++11/14.
+This is a simple reference implementation for fixed type at instantiation algebraic and recursive algebraic data types in C++11/14.

 It differs from ``std::optional`` and ``boost::variant`` in that an object of type ``algebraic<T_1,...,T_n>`` has a fixed instantiation